ryanmcalister/unotes/README.md

 #### Copy and Paste
 - You may not always get the desired results when pasting directly into the WYSIWYG editor.
 In some cases it may be best to paste into the raw markdown view.

-#### Unicode
-- Some unicode characters may not be preserved well in the editor.

 #### CodeBlocks
 - Some characters are escape encoded undesireably.